syedahmedshah2013/react-cost-estimator/README.md

   * added a toggle button to just display the starred items

 ## IMPROVEMENTS
-This code contains the fixes of the following that was not avaliable in the previous repo.
+This code contains the fixes of the following that was not avaliable in the previous repo:
   * Updated the glitch of input validations.
   * Updated the [Overview component] of Cost Estimation when state updates in the application it updates automatically refelecting the current state in client.
   * Added the Unit test scripts for App & Estimator List Prices components in the tests folder.
   * Updated the Toggle Button with functionality to change the text accordingly for current active state. i.e Show Favorites / Show All Costs.

 ## Available Scripts